yeehaa123/elab/h2020/proposal/SpacesForER_DH_Johanna.md

 critical questions to be answered in the proposal:

 - How can embedded research projects most effectively be realized when conducted and managed outside of existing organizational units?

 - What is the likelihood of long-term and active participation in the OverLab structure by faculty and (graduate) students?

+Future University related research has to be informed by open methodologies.
+Increasingly funding is spread competitively for small research periods, also in order to foster the collaboration between the public and the private sector, for example in the form of embedded researchers.
+Even though the emphasis here is on sustainable research, the projects are often closed and presented and not open for further development (unless some additional funding allows to proceed)
+Truely sustainable research is OPEN and would mean that a project has releases - at some point (after the official end of the research period) other students, embedded researchers are allowed and encouraged to take the outcome of the research, alter and develop it further.
+At some point (after the official end of the research period) other students, embedded researchers are allowed and encouraged to take the outcome of the research, alter and develop it further.

 - What impact (positive or negative) will the OverLab have on the participating faculties' home academic department?
+The impact of OverLab and OverTools on the participating faculties will depend strongly on the attitude towards new forms of research.
+The potential of the research and learning environment has

 - What resources will be required to support the unit, and how will those resources be obtained and managed?

 - To what extent will establishment of the new entity help to attract external support?

 *Questions adjusted from “Rationale and Impact” for Establishing and Managing Independent Laboratories, Institutes and Centers at the Stanford University.*